 All staff are expected to abide by the regulations set out in the Data Protection Act regarding the storage of personal data on individuals.
-Under the Data Protection Act 1998 we have responsibilities regarding the data and information we hold on individuals.
+Under the Data Protection Act 2018 we have responsibilities regarding the data and information we hold on individuals.
 It is necessary for the organisation to collect personal data and other information about an individual in order for it to carry out its functions as a service provider, fundraising organisation, employer and provider of volunteering opportunities.

-Accordingly we need to comply with certain principles regarding data:
+Accordingly, we need to comply with certain principles regarding data:

-- Personal data shall be processed fairly and lawfully and, in particular, shall not be processed unless certain conditions are met. - Personal data shall be obtained only for one or more specified and lawful purpose, and shall not be further processed in any manner incompatible with that purpose or those purposes. - Personal data shall be adequate, relevant and not excessive in relation to the purpose or purposes for which they are processed. - Personal data shall be accurate and, where necessary, kept up to date. - Personal data processed for any purpose or purposes shall not be kept for longer than is necessary for that purpose or those purposes. - Personal data shall be processed in accordance with the rights of data subjects under the - Data should be kept secure and appropriate technical and organisation measures shall be taken against unauthorised or unlawful processing of personal data and against accidental loss or destruction of, or damage to, personal data. - Personal data shall not be transferred to a country of territory outside the European Economic Area unless that country or territory ensures an adequate level of protection for the rights and freedoms of data subjects in relation to the processing of personal data.
+- Personal data shall be processed fairly and lawfully and, in particular, shall not be processed unless certain conditions are met. - Personal data shall be obtained only for one or more specified and lawful purpose and shall not be further processed in any manner incompatible with that purpose or those purposes. - Personal data shall be adequate, relevant and not excessive in relation to the purpose or purposes for which they are processed. - Personal data shall be accurate and, where necessary, kept up to date. - Personal data processed for any purpose or purposes shall not be kept for longer than is necessary for that purpose or those purposes. - Personal data shall be processed in accordance with the rights of data subjects under the Act. - Data should be kept secure and appropriate technical and organisation measures shall be taken against unauthorised or unlawful processing of personal data and against accidental loss or destruction of, or damage to, personal data. - The cloud provider must comply with UK data protection laws.
+A written contract must be in place that outlines their responsibilities as a data processor.

+- Personal data shall not be transferred to a country of territory outside the European Economic Area unless that country or territory ensures an adequate level of protection for the rights and freedoms of data subjects in relation to the processing of personal data. - Maintaining detailed records of your processing activities (known as a Record of Processing Activities or ROPA).

-All Nova employees and volunteers must ensure that they work within these principles.
-The Director can provide you with further information on the Data Protection Act 1998 and its implications.
+All Nova employees and volunteers must ensure that they work in accordance with these principles.
+The CEO can provide you with further information on the Data Protection Act 2018 and its implications.